 FAQ for New and Would-Be Publishers

 Many magazines in Canada have functioned for years with a staff of fewer than five people.
-Most small magazines (those with circulation under 10,000) do not exceed 10 members of personnel.
+Most small magazines (those with an average per-issue circulation under 10,000) do not exceed 10 staffers.
 You need the basic minimum number of staff persons to perform the tasks laid out by your business plan.

 This is a tricky question to answer, but the general rule is: more than you think.
 Different types of magazines will require quite different amounts of funding.
 It is a good idea to have enough money to last through three years of starting up; a break-even analysis can help you figure out how many years it will be until your circulation and advertising plans start earning the revenues you need to match your expenses.
 Some would-be publishers want to start right away with a lavish glossy, or a uniquely sized book that they think will garner instant praise and newsstand sales because of its obvious looks and appeal.
 This is not always the safest way to go—indeed it is a sure route into debt unless you have millions in seed money.
 The best way to figure out how much money you will need is to create a business plan that includes fair estimations of your expenses and realistic projections of revenue.
 Don’t forget when you are building your business plan to focus heavily on your circulation plan, as magazines in Canada rely heavily on subscriptions to build stable revenue.

 Be aware that many banks are shy of financing magazine ventures because magazine publishing is known as a tenuous business, and that if you do approach a bank for a loan, you will need to provide a guarantee of the stability of your future business.
 A solid circulation plan is an effective way of showing this.